kwek20/Test/tutorials/Quiz.md

 Funds are stored in addresses
 ```

-What should you always keep secret?
+From [4.send-tokens](4.send-tokens.md), what should you always keep secret?

 a) seed

 b) address

 c) hash

 ```